Barnaba1841/Data_Analysis_Projects/T20_playing11/readme.md

 <img src="Assetss/Screenshot_fast_bowlers.png" alt="Tables" title="Tables">

 Solution :
-Collection of Data from Espn website in Json file format Data cleaning with python using pandas library (sometimes chat GPT will help to write syntax for some operations ) And after cleaning the json files export them into csv files
+Collection of Data from Espn website in Json file format using web scraping

+Data cleaning with python using pandas library

+(sometimes taken the help from chat GPT to write syntax for some operations )

+And after cleaning the json files export them into csv files